 It is a widespread myth that five users are enough to find 85 percent of the usability problems in a product.
 The CUE studies have consistently shown that even 15 or more professional teams report only a fraction of the usability problems.
-Five users are enough to drive a useful iterative cycle, but never claim that you found all usability problems in an interactive system.
+Five users are enough to drive a useful iterative cycle, but never claim that you found all usability problems—or just half of them—in an interactive system.

 - Huge number of issues.

 The total number of usability issues for the state-of-the-art websites that we have tested is huge, more than 300 and counting.
 It is much larger than you can hope to find in one usability test.